YangLabHKUST/XMAP/results/README.md

-Here, we provide the analysis results and codes in XMAP paper.
+Here, we provide the analysis results and codes for generating them in XMAP paper.

+## Codes
+### LDL
+Fine-mapping for all loci on the genome: LDL_all_3pop.R

+Extract PIP from the fine-mapping output: pip_LDL.R

+### height
+Fine-mapping for all loci on the genome: height_all_data.R

+Extract PIP from the fine-mapping output: pip_height_all_data.R

+### 12 blood traits
+Fine-mapping for all loci on the genome: All_blood_traits_BBJ_UKB.R

+Extract PIP from the fine-mapping output: pip_blood.R

+SCAVENGE analysis for identifying trait-relevant cells: scavenge_analysis.R

 ## Fine-mapping Results
 ### LDL